-The Department of Medicine offers a well-rounded training program in Internal Medicine.
+The Department of Medicine offers a well-rounded training program in internal medicine.
 Because we are committed to preparing residents to become general internists, subspecialty fellows or medical researchers, our curriculum is flexible and individually tailored.
-Moreover, the clinical training occurs in diverse outpatient and inpatient settings so residents can experience a wide variety of patients and practices.
+Moreover, clinical training occurs in diverse outpatient and inpatient settings so residents can experience a wide variety of patients and practice models.

 Our traditional categorical pathway is designed to help residents develop into well-rounded physicians who can be highly successful in a subspecialty of their choice, as hospitalists, or as general internists.
 Residents can tailor their schedule such that their individual needs are met as they investigate and then solidify their career choices.

-Our prelim pathway is designed to provide a broad internal medicine experience to residents who will be pursuing non-medical training.
-A preliminary resident schedule is very similar to a categorical resident schedule, in order to model the well-rounded, diverse experience of our categorical trainees.
+Our preliminary program is designed to provide a broad internal medicine experience to residents who ultimately will pursue training in non-internal medicine residency programs.
+A preliminary resident schedule is very similar to a categorical intern's schedule, in order to model the well-rounded, diverse experiences of our categorical trainees.
 As such, prelims will rotate through medicine wards, ICUs and subspecialty consult services.
 Prelims will not have continuity clinic but will have excellent outpatient exposure during dedicated ambulatory blocks.